KiraLiiu/MOFA_analysis_pipeline/README.md

 - Packages: MOFA2, multiGSEA, tidyverse, yaml, here

 ## Citation
-- MOFA2: Argelaguet, R. et al. (2020).
-Multi-Omics Factor Analysis.
-Molecular Systems Biology, 16(6), e9192.
+- MOFA: Multi‐Omics Factor Analysis—a framework for unsupervised integration of multi‐omics data sets Mol Syst Biol.
+(2018) 14: e8124 https://doi.org/10.15252/msb.20178124
-- MultiGSEA: Cite the multiGSEA package appropriately
+- MultiGSEA: Canzler, S., Hackermüller, J. multiGSEA: a GSEA-based pathway enrichment analysis for multi-omics data.
+BMC Bioinformatics 21, 561 (2020). https://doi.org/10.1186/s12859-020-03910-x

 ---
-*This is a minimal standalone version of the MOFA analysis pipeline.
+*This is a minimal version of the MOFA analysis pipeline.
 For a more comprehensive multi-omics project, see the main repository.*